 - health (disease rates, infant mortality)

 - economic security

 - access to social services (e.g. hospitals, social support services)

 Indicators are measured and analyzed using existing data collected by other agencies and organizations.

-Our research covers coastal counties directly affected by the DWH oil spill, as well as a selection of unaffected counties for comparison.
+Our research covers coastal counties directly affected by the Deepwater Horizon oil spill, as well as a selection of unaffected counties for comparison.
 We are compiling annual data for 2000–2010 for these counties.
 These will serve as a baseline of well-being for the Gulf coast counties.

 We are soliciting guidance from potential users to produce a publicly available, user-friendly database complete with maps and other tools.
 Web-accessible data will become part of ongoing efforts to monitor coastal communities and their responses to changes in the environment.

 By establishing a way to monitor changes in well-being associated with hazardous events, we will be better able to assess the social impacts of environmental disasters such as oil spills and hurricanes and related changes in environmental conditions such as declines in water quality and changes in shorelines.